Local Linear Forests: Local Linear Forests

 \subsection{Splitting for Local Regression}

 Random forests traditionally use Classification and Regression Trees (CART) from \citet*{breiman1984classification} splits, which proceed as follows.
-We consider a parent node $P$ with $n_P$ observations $({\bf x_{i1}}, Y_{i1}), \dots, ({\bf x_{i n_P}}, Y_{i n_P})$.
+We consider a parent node $P$ with $n_P$ observations $(x_{1}, Y_{1}), \dots, (x_{n_P}, Y_{n_P})$.
 For each candidate pair of child nodes $C_1, C_2$, we take the mean value of $Y$ inside each child, $\bar{Y}_1$ and $\bar{Y}_2$.
 Then we choose $C_1, C_2$ to minimize the sum of squared errors

-Knowing that we will use the forest weights to perform a local regression, we neither need nor want to use the forest to model strong, smooth signals; the final regression step can model the strong global effects.
-Instead, in the parent node $P$, we run a ridge regression to predict $Y_{ik}$ from $X_{ik}$.
+Knowing that we will use the forest weights to perform a local regression, we neither need nor want to use the forest to model strong, smooth signals; the final regression step can model them.
+Instead, in the parent node $P$, we run a ridge regression to predict $Y_{i}$ from $X_{i}$:

-We then run a standard CART split on the residuals $\smash{Y_{ik} - \hat{Y}_{ik}}$, modeling local effects in the forest and regressing global effects back in at prediction.
-Observe that, much like the CART splitting rule, an appropriate software package can enforce that a forest using this splitting rule splits on every variable and gives balanced splits; hence this splitting rule may be used to grow honest and regular trees.
+for intercepts $\hat{\alpha}_P$ and $\hat{\beta}_P = (x_P^T x_P + \lambda J)^{-1} x_P^T Y_P.$ We then run a standard CART split on the residuals $\smash{Y_{i} - \hat{Y}_{i}}$, modeling local effects in the forest and regressing global effects back in at prediction.
+Observe that, much like the CART splitting rule, an appropriate software package can enforce that a forest using this splitting rule splits on every variable and gives balanced splits; hence this splitting rule may be used to grow honest and regular trees (Section \ref{sec-theory}).

 To explore the effects of CART and residual splitting rules, we consider this simulation first introduced by \citet*{friedman1991}.
-Generate ${\bf X_1}, \dots, {\bf X_n}$ independently and identically distributed $U[0,1]^5$ and model $Y_i$ from
+Generate $X_1, \dots, X_n$ independently and identically distributed $U[0,1]^5$ and model $Y_i$ from

 for $\e \sim N(0,\sigma^2)$.
 This model has become a popular study for evaluating nonparametric regression methods; see for example \citet*{chipman2010} and \citet*{TaddyBF}.
-It is a natural setup to test how well an algorithm handles interactions $ \sin(\pi x_1 x_2)$, its ability to pick up a quadratic signal $20(x_3 - 0.5)^2$, and how it simultaneously models strong linear signals $10 x_4 + 5 x_5$.
+It is a natural setup to test how well an algorithm handles interactions $ \sin(\pi X_{i1} X_{i2})$, its ability to pick up a quadratic signal $20(X_{i3} - 0.5)^2$, and how it simultaneously models strong linear signals $10 X_{i4} + 5 X_{i5} $.

 Figure \ref{friedman-figure-method} displays the split frequencies from an honest random forest (left) using standard CART splits, and a local linear forest (right).
 The x-axis is indexed by variable, here 1 through 5, and the y-axis gives tree depth for the first 4 levels of tree splits.
 Tiles are darkened according to how often trees in the forest split on that variable; a darker tile denotes more splits at that tree depth.
 CART splits very frequently on variable 4, which contributes the strongest linear signal, especially at the top of the tree but consistently throughout levels.
 Local linear forests rarely split on either of the strong linear signals, instead spending splits on the three that are more difficult to model.